 2. Clear Cache

 Cache allows your apps to respond and work faster by storing data and programs it uses frequently on the local machine.
 Sometimes, new updates are rolled out but your app is guilty of still using the cache memory, resulting in conflicts and app crash.
+This could be causing Gboard to not open or load at all.

 Go to Settings and click on Apps.